-This policy is for all students receiving Federal and Institutional aid who completely withdraw from classes or students who unofficially withdraw by ceasing to attend classes.
+This policy is for all students receiving federal and/or institutional aid who completely withdraw from classes.
+This includes students who complete the official withdrawal process and students who unofficially withdraw by ceasing to attend classes.

 Federal financial aid (Title IV funds) is awarded to a student under the assumption that the student will attend school for the entire period for which the assistance is awarded.
 When a student withdraws or stops attending all of his or her classes before completing more than 60% of the enrollment period, the student may no longer be eligible for the full amount of federal financial aid the student was originally awarded.